bowman2001/perplexdoc/content/doc/site/authors/index.md

 The author page needs a portrait of you as a quadratic image file for the source named `portrait`.
 This image is also used on all your pages and cards referencing them.
 It should have a side length of at least {${{< width/column 2 >}}}.

 You can add a bigger image to your author page as the featured image.

-**In the next beta release**: Social icons and parameters with links to social networks